RotorHazard/RotorHazard/README.md

 ## Major Features
 * Timing and event management on the same hardware
-* Modern, mobile-firendly, and highly responsive user interface
+* Modern, mobile-friendly, and highly responsive user interface
 * Manage pilots, heats, race classes, race formats, and tuning profiles
 * LED and audio support to indicate race staging, starts, and other events
 * Real-time statistics and race history